n3rdpatroll/YN-OBS-Chute-Drop/README.md

     * allowWind - will allow mods/refs, Subs, and streamer to call wind to the game with windl (left) or windr (right)
     * displayHighScoreValue - set the score that will display the flashing banner at the top center (e.g. 95)

+Please post any thought questions or ideas to this repo and we can keep on improving the game.